kyma-project/api-gateway/docs/user/tutorials/01-80-migrate-v1beta1-to-v2/01-83-migrate-jwt-v1beta1-to-v2.md

-# Migrate APIRule `v1beta1` of type jwt to version `v2`
+# Migrate APIRule `v1beta1` of Type **jwt** to Version `v2`

-This tutorial explains how to migrate an APIRule created with version `v1beta1` using the **jwt** handler to version `v2` with the **jwt** handler.
+Learn how to migrate an APIRule created in version `v1beta1` using the **jwt** handler to version `v2`.

 ## Context

-APIRule version `v1beta1` is deprecated and scheduled for removal.
+APIRule in version `v1beta1` is deprecated and scheduled for removal.
 Once the APIRule custom resource definition (CRD) stops serving version `v1beta1`, the API server will no longer respond to requests for APIRules in this version.
 As a result, you will encounter errors when attempting to access the APIRule custom resource using the deprecated `v1beta1` version.
 Therefore, migrating to version `v2` is required.

 ## Prerequisites

-* You have a deployed workload with the Istio and API Gateway modules enabled.
+* You have the Istio and API Gateway modules added.
-* To use the CLI instructions, you must have [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and [curl](https://curl.se/) installed.
+* You have a deployed workload exposed by an APIRule in the deprecated `v1beta1` version.
+The APIRule uses the **jwt** handler.
-* You have a JSON Web Token.
-See [Obtain a JWT](../01-51-get-jwt.md).
+  > [!NOTE]
-* You have obtained the configuration of the APIRule in version `v1beta1` to be migrated.
-See [Retrieve the complete **spec**, including the **rules** field, of an APIRule in version `v1beta1`](./01-81-retrieve-v1beta1-spec.md).
+  > The workload exposed by the APIRule in version `v2` must be a part of the Istio service mesh.
+See [Enable Istio Sidecar Proxy Injection](https://kyma-project.io/#/istio/user/tutorials/01-40-enable-sidecar-injection?id=enable-istio-sidecar-proxy-injection).
-* The workload exposed by the APIRule in version `v2` must be a part of the Istio service mesh.
+* You have installed [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and [yq](https://mikefarah.gitbook.io/yq).

 ## Steps

-> [!NOTE]
+This example demonstrates a migration from an APIRule `v1beta1` with the **jwt** handler to an APIRule `v2` with the **jwt** handler.
-> In this example, the APIRule `v1beta1` was created with the **jwt** handler, so the migration targets an APIRule `v2` using the **jwt** handler.
-To illustrate the migration, the HTTPBin service is used, exposing the `/anything` and `/.*` endpoints.
+The example uses an HTTPBin service, exposing the `/anything` and `/.*` endpoints.
 The HTTPBin service is deployed in its own namespace, with Istio enabled, ensuring the workload is part of the Istio service mesh.

 1. Obtain a configuration of the APIRule in version `v1beta1` and save it for further modifications.
-For instructions, see [Retrieve the complete **spec**, including the **rules** field, of an APIRule in version `v1beta1`](./01-81-retrieve-v1beta1-spec.md).
-Below is a sample of the retrieved **spec** in YAML format for an APIRule in `v1beta1`:
+For instructions, see [Retrieve the Complete **spec** of an APIRule in Version `v1beta1`](./01-81-retrieve-v1beta1-spec.md).
+See a sample of the retrieved **spec** in the YAML format:
 ```yaml
 host: httpbin.local.kyma.dev
 service: